EIDAS: Description

 eIDAS has created standards for which electronic signatures, qualified digital certificates, electronic seals, timestamps, and other proof for authentication mechanisms enable electronic transactions, with the same legal standing as transactions that are performed on paper.

 The regulation came into effect in July 2015, as a means to facilitate secure and seamless electronic transactions within the European Union.
 Member states are required to recognise electronic signatures that meet the standards of eIDAS.

-Vision
+Timeline

+The law was established in EU Regulation 910/2014 of 23 July 2014 on electronic identification and repealed 1999/93/EC from 13 December 1999.